 The best way to manage a bad review on such sites as Yelp or Merchant Circle is to collect good reviews.
 Most consumers are reasonable; they understand that differences of opinion arise from time to time.
 A negative review that is amongst a majority of positive ones shows realism and that you aren’t gaming the review system.
 Make is a habit of asking your raving fans to post reviews.
 A simple request is the only requirement.
 No bribes or incentives as the FTC frowns on that.
 If you want strategic customer testimonials, then hire a third-party to make it happen.

 5. Optimize Everything

-The more your content is optimized, the greater the chances of having positive information appear during organic searches.
+The more your content is optimized, the greater the chances of having the positive information appear during organic searches.
 Be sure that your Website, blog, social media profiles are optimized.
 Link building is another way to help with your overall ranking.
 In most social media platforms you can link to your other profiles.
 Online reputation management also requires interlinking.
 Promote your blog and website on LinkedIn and Facebook pages.
 That’s one way to control your online reputation across various channels.
-Use keywords in your user name so the search engines can serve up more positive references.
+Use keywords in your username so the search engines can serve up more positive references.